-When Anita Baker released her Rhythm of Love album in 1994, she had already had four solid albums and seven Grammy Awards under her belt.
+When Anita Baker released her Rhythm of Love album in 1994, she had already had four solid albums and seven Grammy Awards.

 After releasing her Compositions in 1990, the Quiet Storm forerunner gave music a rest to devote time to her growing family.
 During her time away from the spotlight, new players emerged on the R&B field and began redefining the traditional sound of soul music.